15 Best Sunflower Fields in Texas (2026 Guide) — Farms, U-Pick, and Wild Fields

 The thing I love about sunflowers is that they follow the sun.
 They come into full bloom and then never stop following the light.
-There is something so inspiring about that and I am so happy that there are so many sunflower fields in Texas for me to chase!
+There is something so inspiring about that, and I am so happy that there are so many sunflower fields in Texas for me to chase!
 Pick a weekend and check out some of the farms in this guide to the best sunflower farms in Texas.

-Sunflowers are such unique wildflowers and native to North America.
+Sunflowers are unique wildflowers native to North America.
 They grow abundantly in saturated soil that drains well without the water pooling and maximum sun, for this reason, sunflowers grow really well in Texas.

-One sunflower can produce up to 2,000 seeds making this a popular wildflower to reproduce.
+One sunflower can produce up to 2,000 seeds, making this a popular wildflower to reproduce.
 Each sunflower head can have up to 2,000 petals and is made up of a lot of smaller flowers.

-You can find sunflowers of all heights with the average being around six feet, but the world record is 30 ft high from a farm in Germany.
+You can find sunflowers of all heights, with the average being around six feet, but the world record is 30 ft high from a farm in Germany.

-Surprisingly enough there is more than one sunflower season.
+Surprisingly enough, there is more than one sunflower season.

 In fact, the best time to see sunflowers in Texas depends on the weather and the type of sunflowers you are looking for.
-You will find tall bright yellow sunflowers in the summer, thriving in North Texas heat.
+You will find tall, bright yellow sunflowers in the summer, thriving in North Texas heat.

 During September and October, the smaller sunflowers with red and yellow petals will thrive in South Texas.
-A few of the sunflower farms in Texas have crops in both late summer and fall while others only have crops in one or the other.
+A few of the sunflower farms in Texas have crops in both late summer and fall, while others only have crops in one or the other.

 In this guide to 15 Texas Sunflower fields, you will be able to plan your visits according to the farms that have crops in season.